cicrusc/coffee-machine-example/README.md

 # CoffeeMachine
-a simple coffee machina in kotlin
+a simple coffee machine in kotlin